-This Purpose permits a hiring subcommittee of a public body or a preliminary screening committee to conduct the initial screening process in executive session.
-This Purpose does not apply to any stage in the hiring process after the screening committee or subcommittee votes to recommend candidates to its parent body, however it may include multiple rounds of interviews by the screening committee aimed at narrowing the group of applicants down to finalists.
+This purpose permits a hiring subcommittee of a public body or a preliminary screening committee to conduct the initial screening process in executive session.
+This purpose does not apply to any stage in the hiring process after the screening committee or subcommittee votes to recommend candidates to its parent body.
+It may, however, include a review of resumés and multiple rounds of interviews by the screening committee aimed at narrowing the group of applicants down to finalists.
 At the time that the executive session is proposed and voted on, the chair must state on the record that having the discussion in an open session will be detrimental to the public body's ability to attract qualified applicants for the position.
-If the public body opts to convene a preliminary screening committee, the committee must contain fewer than a quorum of the members of the parent public body.
+If the public body opts to convene a preliminary screening committee, the committee must contain less than a quorum of the members of the parent public body.
 The committee may also contain members who are not members of the parent public body.